rapidsai/rapids.ai/pip.md

 {% capture intro_content %}

 RAPIDS users can once again install RAPIDS via pip!
 This is an **experimental release**.
-RMM and cuDF pip packages are available **[right now ](#install)** with cuML and cuGraph coming in late September!
+RMM and cuDF pip packages are available **[right now ](#install)** with cuML, cuGraph, and raft coming in late September!
 Packages are a snapshot build of RAPIDS 22.10.
 The team is continuing to improve these packages and work toward a 22.10 release.
 [If you find issues, please file them in the RAPIDS cuDF Repo](https://github.com/rapidsai/cudf/issues/new/choose){: target="_blank"}.
 {: .subtitle}

 {% endcapture %}